The 5 Toughest Dog Toys for Aggressive Chewers

 - May leave thin nylon residue

-Dog chews aren’t a luxury for many dogs, they’re a necessity.
+Dog toys aren’t a luxury for many dogs, they’re a necessity.
+The toughest dog needs the toughest toys.
 They keep your dog from getting bored, lonely, and nervous.
 If you love your dog, you’ve got to invest in durable chew toys that can take a beating from their sharp canine teeth.

 One last consideration.
 Don’t purchase anything that’s so tough that your dog won’t want to play with it.
 It has to “give” to a decent degree, or your dog will treat it like a rock and avoid it completely.